hannahchauvet/mmart-168-fall2017/hw07/README.md

 we are to understand how to manipulate the DOM.

 ### C. Functions
 The article from web-design-weekly was not helpful at all.
-I used the old way of declaring functions, introduced scope in a weird manner and brought up the topic of hoisting which is a totally bizarre concept ...!
+It used the old way of declaring functions, introduced scope in a weird manner and brought up the topic of hoisting which is a totally bizarre concept ...!

 ### D. Conditional Statements
 What are truthy and falsy?
-This is not a very clear concept; sounds fishy to me.
+This is not a clear concept; sounds fishy to me.

 ### E. Math
 Yes, the old remainder/modulus function is very useful when you want to know if